 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FORM 10-K

-For the Fiscal Year Ended April 27, 2019

-OR

-o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Transition Period From to

-Commission File Number: 0-23246

-Daktronics, Inc.

-(Exact Name of Registrant as Specified in Its Charter)

-South Dakota

-(State or Other Jurisdiction of Incorporation or Organization)

-201 Daktronics Drive Brookings, SD

-(Address of Principal Executive Offices)

-(I.R.S.
-Employer Identification No.)

-(Registrant's telephone number, including area code)

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, No Par Value DAKT NASDAQ Global Select Market Preferred Stock Purchase Rights DAKT NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes o No x
+20549

+FORM 10-K ■ ANNUAL REPORT PURSUANT TO SECTION 1: For the 3 OR 15(d) OF THE SECURI Fiscal Year Ended April 27, 20 OR 34 ON 13 OR 15(d) OF THE SEC Transition Period From to nmission File Number: 0-23246 F 1934 DAKTRONICS (Exact Name Daktronics, Inc. of Registrant as Specified in Its s Charter) South Dakota 46-0306862 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification 1 No.) 201 Daktronics Drive Brookings, SD 57006 (Address of Principal Executive Offices) (Zip Code) (Registrant's (605) 692-0200 telephone number, including a rea code) Securities regis tered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on v which registered Common Stock, No Par Value DAKT NASDAQ Global Sele Preferred Stock Purchase Rights DAKT NASDAQ Global Sele ect Market ed pursuant to Section 12(g) of Indicate by check mark if the registrant is a well-known sea asoned issuer, as defined in Rul le 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to fi le reports pursuant to Section 1 3 or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed a 1934 during the preceding 12 months (or for such shorter p such filing requirements for the past 90 days.
+Indicate by check mark whether the registrant has submitted 405 of Regulation S-T (§ 232.405 of this chapter) during the submit such files).

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No x
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No o

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.